Robert O'Reilly

 Robert O'Reilly (born March 25, 1950) is an American film, stage, and television actor who has appeared in a variety of roles.
 He appeared in the Star Trek franchise for over ten years, primarily in his recurring role on Star Trek: The Next Generation and Star Trek: Deep Space Nine as Chancellor Gowron, the leader of the Klingon Empire.
 He has also appeared in over 100 films and television episodes, and has acted on Broadway and at Carnegie Hall.
 His links with the Colony Theatre Company resulted in his receiving a Drama-Logue Award in 1981 for directing the play Getting Out.

 Career

 O'Reilly has appeared in over a hundred films and television episodes, primarily as either the antagonist or as a villain.
-The television series he has appeared in include Cheers, Darkroom, Knight Rider, Sledge Hammer!, MacGyver, In the Heat of the Night, NYPD Blue, and twice in Dallas.
+The television series he has appeared in include Cheers, Darkroom, Knight Rider, The Fall Guy, Sledge Hammer!, MacGyver, In the Heat of the Night, NYPD Blue, and twice in Dallas.
 His film appearances include the Jim Carrey film The Mask.
 He has retired from acting.